giuliabrambilla/giuliabrambilla/README.md

 - Natural language processing
 - Web scraping

 I am passionate about sustainability, food-tech and alt-proteins.
+My mission is to contribute to create a positive change in the world and help to solve society's toughest challenges with the help of data.
 I believe in innovation and interdisciplinary thinking and advocate for inspiring tech innovations in a better future that eventually lead to social and environmental change 🌱

 Skillset and tools used:   Python | SQL | Tableau | Excel | Machine Learning Modeling | Visualisation | Analysis